Financial Independence Is Possible on a Tech's Salary

 Step 1: Know Your Number

 Track every dollar you spend for 90 days.
 Every coffee, every tool truck payment, every subscription.
-Most people are shocked by what they find.
-Techs I've worked with have discovered $500-800/month in spending they didn't realize was happening — subscriptions they forgot about, eating out every day at lunch, impulse buys off the tool truck.
+Most people in this trade are shocked by what they find — subscriptions they forgot about, eating out every day at lunch, impulse buys off the tool truck.
+It adds up fast.

-Your number is your actual monthly cost of living, multiplied by 12, multiplied by 25.
-That's a rough rule of thumb from widely-used retirement planning guidelines.
-If you spend $36,000/year, your financial independence number is approximately $900,000.
+Your financial independence number is your actual annual cost of living multiplied by 25.
+That's a rough rule of thumb from widely-used planning guidelines.
+If you spend $36,000/year, your target is approximately $900,000 in invested assets.
 Sounds impossible?
 Keep reading.

 Step 2: Eliminate Debt Aggressively